nealcaren/fightordie/Volumes/16/01/burning_of_jim_mcilherron.md

 issue:   1
 pages:   16-20
 -->
-# The Burning of Jim Mc Ilherron : An N.A.A.C.P.
+# The Burning of Jim Mc Ilherron: An N.A.A.C.P.
 Investigation (1918)

 ![](../../../Images/our_foes.png)